Trading in the financial market is one of the most rewarding things you can do. Indeed, today, millions of people are doing it around the world.

 Second, money is a major challenge for most people who are interested in trading.
 A key benefit with prop trading is that the company will give you the funds you need to trade.
 You will only be required to pay a small refundable amount for your trading hardware.

 Third, unlike retail trading, prop trading involves following certain easy-to-follow trading methodology.
-This can help you avoid make mistakes.
+This can help you avoid making mistakes.

 Easily start your business